 Tables include filtering by default.
 You can filter your data at any time using the drop-down arrows in the header.
 To learn more, review our Filtering Data lesson.

 To convert a table back into "normal" cells, click the Convert to Range command in the Tools group.
-The filters and the Design tab will then disappear, but the cells will retain their data and formatting.
+The filters and Design tab will then disappear, but the cells will retain their data and formatting.